-- Allow your child to listen to and sing songs and rhymes. - Engage in role play with your child pretend to be a train driver and his passengers, or princesses at a party, or act out a story. - Explore different media; paint, pencils, crayons.
-Let your child have a go and be prepared for a little mess! - > Using scissors and glue, encourage cutting and sticking activities. - > Dance to songs and make up actions to complement them e.g. Wheels on the Bus.
+- Allow your child to listen to, sing songs and rhymes and explore musical instruments. - > Dance to songs and make up actions to complement them e.g. Wheels on the Bus. - Engage in role play with your child pretend to be a train driver and his passengers, or princesses at a party, or act out a story. - Explore different media; paint, pencils, crayons.
+Let your child have a go and be prepared for a little mess! - ➤ Using scissors, glue, adhesive tape and a variety of materials to construct with to encourage different techniques for joining materials.